pyrocko/contrib-snufflings/README.md

 Geodetic forward modelling
 ----------------------------
 Visuialize and output of a data trace for a rectangular dislocation source in an elastic halfspace.
+You will need to go to the okada dir and type make in order to compile the C-Code.

 directory: [okada](okada)